 Varicose veins are a common condition that typically affects women more often than men.
 These bulging, twisting veins are usually found on the lower leg and often protrude above the surface of the skin.
 While they can be primarily a cosmetic concern, they can also indicate an underlying venous condition and be accompanied by potentially uncomfortable symptoms.
 That is why it is a good idea to have varicose veins evaluated by a vascular doctor that specializes in diagnosing and treating varicose veins.

 These symptoms are a sign of an underlying condition known as venous insufficiency.
-When venous insufficiency, also known as venous reflux, is allowed to go unchecked, symptoms can worsen and become more difficult to treat.
-It is important to have varicose veins evaluated as soon as possible to ensure treatment is the least invasive and the most effective.
+When venous insufficiency, also known as venous reflux, is allowed to go unchecked, symptoms can worsen and become more challenging to treat.
+It is vital to have varicose veins evaluated as soon as possible to ensure treatment is the least invasive and the most effective.

-The primary cause of varicose veins is venous insufficiency.
+The primary reason for varicose veins is venous insufficiency.
 Tiny valves inside veins keep blood moving in a single direction back to the heart.
 Over time, these valves can become damaged, particularly in the lower legs where the veins must work against gravity to get blood back up to the heart.
 As the valves wear out, blood begins to pool in those veins, leading to swelling of the vessels.
 The result is twisting networks of lines known as varicose veins.

-The good news is that if you do develop varicose veins, a number of minimally-invasive treatment options are now available for eliminating them.
+The good news is that if you do develop varicose veins, many minimally-invasive treatment options are now available for eliminating them.

 At Northwest Vascular & Vein, we offer the following treatment options for varicose veins:

 Sclerotherapy – This injectable treatment uses a special sclerosing agent to irritate vein walls, causing them to seal together.
-The vein is eliminated by the body and blood eliminate the vein, and blood is rerouted through healthy veins nearby.
-Sclerotherapy takes just a few minutes to complete and patients may return to regular activities as soon as the procedure is over.
+The body and blood eliminate the vein, and blood is rerouted through healthy veins nearby.
+Sclerotherapy takes just a few minutes to complete, and patients may return to regular activities as soon as the procedure is over.